This page is updated on a real-time basis. If you have a question that has not been addressed here, please feel free to submit one using this webform.

 What is the difference between getting sick and testing positive for COVID-19?

-When a person tests positive for COVID-19 they must be symptom free for 72 hours before returning.
-If there is a positive test in our community by an employee or a student, then we will transition to TEA@Home effective immediately.
-The community will be notified of a positive test, but we will not provide the identity of the person testing positive in order to maintain privacy of health information.
+If there is a positive test in our community by an employee or a student, then we will notify those in close contact with the person as soon as possible and notify the community of a positive test, but we will not provide the identity of the person testing positive in order to maintain privacy of health information.

 What happens if a parent / family member is sick?

-If a parent or other member of a student’s household is sick, then that student shall stay home until the family member is symptom free for 24 hours.
+If a parent or other member of a student’s household is sick, then that student shall stay home until all family members are symptom free for 24 hours.

 What is the school’s attendance policy for students and families?

 Excused absences are valid when a written note is provided by a parent / guardian for up to two consecutive days and with a written doctor’s note after 3 consecutive days of missing school.
 We have adjusted our attendance policy to include family members, such that all members of a household would be excused if one member of their household is sick.

 Cleaning, Monitoring and Check In Procedures